 There are several programs that are designed for students who are transferring to UCF.
 If you are an incoming student, you can apply for the Summer Research Academy, T-L.E.A.R.N., or TRIP.

 T-L.E.A.R.N. is a program that provides a small group of transfer students an opportunity to become a part of a supportive learning community focused around undergraduate research.
-This program is for students in STEM majors; for more information regarding eligibility please visit the T-LEARN website.
+This program is for students in STEM social science majors; for more information regarding eligibility please visit the T-LEARN website.

 Transfer-student Research and Integration Program (TRIP)

 TRIP is a 2-year scholarship program sponsored by the National Science Foundation for transfer students majoring in Biology, Biotechnology, and Biomedical Science.
 TRIP scholars will engage in faculty supervised research and professional development activities.
 For more information and to apply visit the TRIP website.